QuTech-Delft/cQASM-spec/README.md

 Labels can refer both backwards and forwards.
 There is no need to "forward-declare" a label.

-The following branch instructions are defined. `x` and `y` can be any scalar numerical literal/resource. (note: this implies that comparing a whole array at once is illegal).
+The following branch gates are defined. `x` and `y` can be any scalar numerical literal/resource. (note: this implies that comparing a whole array at once is illegal).

     jmp label        # Unconditional jump to "label" jez x, label     # Jump to "label" if x == 0 (eq. x == false)